-The Best Electric Blankets of 2019
+The Best Electric Blankets of 2022

 If you don’t plan on using your electric blanket as frequently, the Biddeford Microplush with Sherpa Electric Blanket is a bit friendlier on your wallet, and we think you’ll be pleased with its performance.
 The top of the blanket is a nice polyester fleece material, and the bottom is a cozy faux shearling.
 The wires in this product are pretty hefty, but the shearling is thick enough that you don’t notice them too much.
 Overall, the blanket is midweight, and it seems well-made, even if the edges aren’t finished as nicely as they could be.

-In terms of features, this blanket has 10 heat settings and an automatic 10-hour shut off.
+In terms of features, this blanket has 10 temperature settings and an automatic 10-hour shut off.
 We really liked the range of temperatures available—the lowest setting was subtle enough to use all night, and the highest setting was impressively warm.
-Queen and king sizes come with dual heating zones, and the controllers themselves are quite sturdy and stay put on your bedside table, unlike others we tested.
-There’s also a preheat option, which will warm up your bed on the maximum heat for 90 minutes before dropping down to your last-used setting.
+Queen and King sizes come with dual heating zones, and the controllers themselves are quite sturdy and stay put on your bedside table, unlike others we tested.
+There’s also a pre heat option, which will warm up your bed on the maximum heat for 90 minutes before dropping down to your last-used setting.

 One thing we didn’t like is that Biddeford markets this blanket as “machine-washable,” but that’s not completely accurate.
 Technically, yes, you can put the blanket in the washing machine, but the instructions are so specific that you’ll probably only be able to follow them with a more advanced top-load washer.
 You’re supposed to fill the washer with warm water, then dissolve the detergent in it.
 Only then do you add the blanket, letting it soak for a few minutes before spinning, rinsing, agitating ever so slightly, and rinsing again.